apache/velocity-engine/README.txt

 file, or when using a modern servlet container, put it in the WEB-INF/lib directory.

-If you wish to build a Velocity jar that contains all dependencies, we have provided an optional build target for our convenience :
+If you wish to build a jar that contains all dependencies, we have provided an optional build target for your convenience:

 ant jar-dep